 So far, scammers have specifically targeted tax professionals in Iowa, Illinois, New Jersey and North Carolina.
 The IRS has also gotten reports about a Canadian accounting association being used.

 Bad English Is the Key

 The awkwardly worded phishing email states: “We kindly request that you follow this link HERE and sign in with your email to view this information from (name of accounting association) to all active members.
 This announcement has been updated for your kind information through our secure information sharing portal which is linked to your email server.”

 Although specific areas have been identified to date, tax pros nationwide should be on notice, since scammers are known to quickly change their focus and tactics to respond to defenses.
 Expect other states to be targeted and other state associations to be used as cover.

 The National Association of Tax Preparers (NATP) is one of the largest membership groups specializing in tax preparers and their needs.
-Taxing Subjects had the good fortune to speak with Jerry Sparkman, the NATP’s Informational Technology Director about this latest phishing scam making the rounds.
+Drake Software Blog Team had the good fortune to speak with Jerry Sparkman, the NATP’s Informational Technology Director about this latest phishing scam making the rounds.

 Sparkman says he’s seen this tactic before, but in a somewhat different form.

 “We believe that the tactic is one that has been used to phish for many years and was originally crafted to spoof the banking industry and large service providers to scam users out of their financial credentials,” Sparkman said.
 “The scam in general is that the malicious actor attempts to recreate an email message with the actual organizational logos and other branding that is easily recognized by most internet users to gain the trust of the email recipient.”

 Sparkman said the point of the bogus email is to get the recipient to click a link the tax preparer thinks goes to a legitimate application such as Dropbox or Google.
 But instead, it sends them to the scammer’s fake page and gets the victim to input usernames and passwords.